-people are uncomfortable with dealing with loss.
+people are uncomfortable dealing with loss.
 The natural human emotions that accompany

 a significant loss are often overwhelming and confusing.
 Those feelings can be disorienting.
 As a result, it is tempting to try